1.2 million immigrants are gone from the U.S. labor force under Trump, preliminary data shows

 “The worry is they’ll pull you over when you’re driving and ask for your papers,” said Lidia, who spoke to The Associated Press on condition that only her first name be used because of her fears of deportation.
 “We need to work.
 We need to feed our families and pay our rent.”

 More than 1.2 million immigrants disappeared from the labor force from January through the end of July, according to preliminary Census Bureau data analyzed by the Pew Research Center.
-That includes people who are in the country without immigration documentation as well as those with resident status.
+That includes people who are in the country illegally as well as legal residents.

-The loss in immigrant workers comes as the nation is seeing the first decline in the overall immigrant population after the number of people in the United States without legal permission reached an all-time high of 14 million in 2023.
+The loss in immigrant workers comes as the nation is seeing the first decline in the overall immigrant population after the number of people in the United States illegally reached an all-time high of 14 million in 2023.

 “It’s unclear how much of the decline we’ve seen since January is due to voluntary departures to pursue other opportunities or avoid deportation, removals, underreporting or other technical issues,” Kramer said.
 “However, we don’t believe that the preliminary numbers indicating net-negative migration are so far off that the decline isn’t real.”